Analytical Solutions of Open String Field Theory: String field theory basics

-where the coefficients $s_n$ are related to the conformal transformation $f$ in some way~\cite{Schnabl:2002gg}.
-This form for the state implies that in the oscillator representation a surface state is a squeezed state.
-The converse, however, does not necessarily hold.
+The matrix $S_{nm}$ can be deduced from the conformal transformation $f$ or from the coefficients $s_n$.
+The converse, however, does not necessarily hold, namely there are many squeezed states, which are not surface states.
+A simple criterion for deciding whether a given (matter) squeezed state is (the matter part of) a surface state was introduced in~\cite{Fuchs:2002zz}.
+Another criterion was later introduced that stressed integrability as the main character of surface states~\cite{Boyarsky:2002yh} (integrability within this context was further studied in~\cite{Bonora:2002un,Boyarsky:2003kr}).
+The two criteria were shown to be equivalent in~\cite{Fuchs:2004xj}, where it was also shown that the first column of the defining matrix of a squeezed state is equivalent to a unique surface state.
+Related study of the ghost sector was performed in~\cite{Maccaferri:2003rz,Kling:2003sb,Ihl:2003fw,Fuchs:2004xj}.

 An important property of surface states is that a given surface defines a surface state for an arbitrary BCFT.
-Thus, it is possible to discuss, say, the sliver (a particular surface state) on a D25-brane, as well as the sliver on the D0 brane.
-It is also possible to study separately the matter and ghost parts of a surface state and further separate the surface state to various sectors.
+Thus, it is possible to discuss, e.g., the sliver (a particular surface state) on a D25-brane, as well as the sliver on the D0 brane.
+It is also possible to study separately the matter and ghost parts of a surface state and further separate the surface state into various sectors.
 Note, however, that string fields that are defined by different surface states in different sectors might be inconsistent~\cite{Schnabl:2002gg}.
-One normally thinks of ``balanced'' surface states, i.e., the Virasoro operators in~(\ref{surfS}) are total Virasoro operators.
+One normally thinks of ``balanced'', e.g., ``geometric'' surface states, i.e., the Virasoro operators in~(\ref{surfS}) are total Virasoro operators.